bildungsroman/lex-lambda-bedrock-app-composer/README.md

 You must use a role that has sufficient permissions to create Iam roles, as well as cloudformation resources

 #### Python >=3.8
-Make sure you have [python3](https://www.python.org/downloads/) installed at a version >=3.8.x in the CDK environment.
+Make sure you have [python3](https://www.python.org/downloads/) installed at a version >=3.8.x in your environment.
 The demonstration has used python version 3.8 and a layer has been attached.
 The layer used in this demonstration has Boto3>=1.28.57 (for Bedrock service).

 #### AWS SAM CLI